lafleur1/isolearn/README.md

 # Isolearn

+AML: updating to use tf2 instead of tf1

 A Python API for automated loading, processing and streaming of genomics data into deep learning models (Keras).
 Implements Keras data generators for loading and encoding Pandas dataframes and RNA-Seq count matrices into numerical tensors.